|Associate Professor in the Department of Psychology||L60||+44 (0) 191 33 43279|

-My main research focus is understanding how we perceive social signals.
-Primarily I'm interested in exploring emotion recognition from the body, hands and voice using behavioural experiments, fMRI and point-light displays.
+My main research focus is understanding how children perceive social signals.
+Primarily I'm interested in exploring the development of emotion recognition from the body, hands and voice using behavioural experiments, fMRI and point-light displays.

-My current projects involve the ability to recognise emotions from the hands, investigating the brain areas involved when children and adults recognise emotions from the human body, and exploring the phenomenon of auditory emotional dominance in children.
+My current projects involve exploring the phenomenon of auditory emotional dominance in children (where children can't ignore what they hear), how individuals with autism spectrum disorder recognise emotions from the hands, and investigating the brain areas involved when children and adults recognise emotions from the human body.

-I'm also a co-PI of the Wearable Ideology (WEID) project, an international network looking at gendered language ideology expressed through clothing.
+I'm also a co-founder of the Wearable Ideologies (WE-ID) project, an international interdisciplinary research network exploring the ideologies of language on worn objects.

 - Auditory dominance in children